ChristopherRabotin/GMAT/application/README.txt

             HOW TO RUN THE DEMOS INCLUDED IN THIS DISTRIBUTION
 -----------------------------------------------------------------------

-We've included nearly 40 sample missions in the distribution.
+We've included over 50 sample missions in the distribution.
 The sample missions show how to apply GMAT to problems ranging from the Hohmann transfer to Libration point stationkeeping to trajectory optimization.